Ecommerce is a goliath industry. So it’s no wonder people are always asking about the future of ecommerce.

 When it comes to discussing the future of ecommerce, one thing is clear: there will be much more importance placed on the devices that buyers use when they’re shopping online.

-But, why exactly?
+But why exactly?

-Well, in the past, most ecommerce businesses built their shopping experiences to be desktop-first.
+In the past, most ecommerce businesses built their shopping experiences to be desktop-first.

 And it’s going to be fairly simple to please your audience if you’re running your store on Shopify.